Gouyuxuan-666/BaP-LungCancer-NetworkTox/BaP_LungCancer_GitHub/README.md

 ## Citation

 Manuscript submitted for publication.
-If you use this code, please cite:
+If you use this code, please cite:勾雨轩
 > [AUTHORS].
 Identification of Candidate Molecular Mediators in Benzo[a]pyrene-Associated Lung Cancer through Network Toxicology, Ensemble Machine Learning, and SHAP Analysis.
 (2026).

 ## License